-Push Hands Definition
+Push Hands Definitions

 By using the English terms "Push Hands" and "Free Pushing Hands" German speakers already attribute a special meaning to tuishou and their synonyms "Schiebende Hände", "Klebende Hände", "Schlagende Hände", "Fühlende Hände" and "Zerstreuende Hände".

-Push Hands Definition - Wikipedia vs DTB-Association
+Push Hands Definitions - Wikipedia vs DTB-Association

 Tui Shou (Chinese: 推手, pinyin tuī shǒu; Wade-Giles: t’ui shou, internationalle Push Hands / Pushing Hands) references two-person training routines, especially in Taijiquan but also in other internal martial arts.
+Their characteristics are to yield instead of resist according to the principle of "taiji (yin yang philosophy)".
+The meaning is indeed profound and should not be underestimated: Instead of countering force with force one should yield to incoming forces and redirect them to the opponent.
+This resilience follows the laws of nature and often leads to success.

 Wikipedia´s user generated content reflects the most common notion: